 "Rate Lock" and other Ways to Get a Lower Interest Rate

-A rate "lock" or "commitment" is a promise from the lender to set a specific interest rate and a particular number of points for you for a certain period of time during your application process.
-This prevents you from getting through your whole application process and learning at the end that your interest rate has gotten higher.
+When you're offered a "rate lock" from your lender, it means that you are guaranteed to keep a particular interest rate over a determined period while you work on the application process.
+This prevents you from getting through your entire application process and learning at the end that your interest rate has gone up.

-Rate lock periods can be various lengths of time, between 15 to 60 days, with the longer period generally costing more.
-The lending institution may agree to hold an interest rate and points for a longer span of time, such as 60 days, but in exchange, the rate (and sometimes points) will be higher than with a rate lock of a shorter period.
+Rate lock periods can vary in length, anywhere from fifteen to sixty days, with the longer spans typically costing more.
+The lender can agree to freeze an interest rate and points for a longer period, like sixty days, but in exchange, the rate (and sometimes points) will be higher than that of a rate lock of a shorter period.

 Other Interest Saving Strategies

-There are other ways to get a low rate, in addition to going with a shorter rate lock period.
-The bigger the down payment, the better the rate will be, since you will have more equity from the start.
-You can pay points to bring down your rate for the loan term, meaning you pay more up front.
-For many people, this is a good option..
+There are more ways to get a lower rate, in addition to going with a shorter rate lock period.
+The bigger down payment you make, the smaller your rate will be, because you will be entering the loan with more equity.
+You can pay points to lower your interest rate for the life of the loan, meaning you pay more initially.
+To a lot of people, this makes financial sense..

-Harbor View Lending* a DBA of Megastar Financial can answer questions about rate lock periods and many others.
-Call us at (207) 571-8034.
+Harbor View Lending* a DBA of Megastar Financial can answer questions about rate lock periods & many others.
+Give us a call: (207) 571-8034.